aberke/quiz-widgets/README.md

 TODO
 ---

-- merge in loading gif on branch fixes

 - assign arbitrary amount of points to outcome in answers

 - in API better handling of (err || !model)